10 things to look for in a business travel credit card

 10. Business benefits

 Business travel credit cards at their core are designed for businesses.
-These cards can include features that help streamline and manage business expenses.
+These cards can include features that help streamline business expenses and simplify financial reporting, such as integration with your accounting software.
+Complimentary employee cards may help with expense tracking.
 They can also include discounts or accelerated rewards on business-related expenses.

 In summary